caiyy17/caiyy17.github.io/content/search.md

 ---
-title: "Search" # in any language you want
+# title: "Search" # in any language you want
-layout: "search" # is necessary
+# layout: "search" # is necessary
-# url: "/archive"
-# description: "Description for Search"
-summary: "search"
-placeholder: "text to search"
 ---